-All outsourcing arrangements are entered into and managed in accordance with the requirements of the Group Outsourcing Policy ("the Policy").
-The Policy is owned by the Head of Procurement and is approved by the Combined Board on an annual hasis
+All outsourcing arrangements are entered into and managed in accordance with the requirements of the Outsourcing Policy ("the Policy").
+The Policy is owned by the Head of Procurement and is approved by the Combined Board on an annual basis.

-The Policy sets out a clear framework for making a decision on when to outsource, the requirements to contract with a service provider and the management of the outsourcing arrangement.
-Compliance with the Policy is overseen by the Group outsourcing function, who, with the procurement team, also provide expert advice on setting up, managing and terminating outsourcing and other contracts.
-Suppliers are risk-assessed by procurement at the point of initial engagement, and at intervals throughout the lifetime of the contract, drawing advice from safeguarding functions as and where required.
-Risks considered include (but are not limited to) cyber risk, information security risk, business continuity risk and data privacy risk.
+The Policy sets out a clear framework for making decisions on when to outsource, the requirements to contract with a service provider and the management of the outsourcing arrangement.
+Compliance with the Policy is overseen by the

+Group outsourcing function, who, with the procurement team, also provide expert advice on setting up, managing and terminating outsourcing and other contracts.
+Suppliers are risk-assessed by Procurement at the point of initial engagement, and at intervals throughout the lifetime of the contract, drawing advice from key functions as and where required.
+Risks considered include cyber risk, information security risk, business continuity risk and data privacy risk.
 Critical or important function suppliers are managed closely ensuring that the appropriate monitoring and oversight is in place for these suppliers.

-All requirements set out in the Policy also apply to outsourcing to another Allianz SE Group company.
+All requirements set out in the Policy also apply outsourcing to another Allianz SE Group company.

-All outsourcing arrangements are recorded on an Outsourcing Register.
-The outsourcing register records the rationale for outsourcing of each arrangement, the location of the outsource provider and confirmation that appropriate oversight is in place.
+All Outsourcing arrangements are recorded on an Outsourcing Register.
+The Outsourcing Register records the rationale for outsourcing of each arrangement, the location of the outsource provider and confirmation that appropriate oversight is in place.